MENTAL HEALTH

 “A state of well-being in which the individual realises his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community”. (*5)

-Based on that definition, it is important for all people to understand that “Adverse Mental Health” covers conditions such as depression, anxiety and stress related illnesses, whereas “Positive Mental Health” covers one’s ability to have mental strength, maintain a healthy well-being and the ability to manage life’s challenges effectively.
+Based on that definition, it is important for all people to understand that “Adverse Mental Health” covers conditions such as , stress, general anxiety and depression, which ALL HUMANS experience, whereas “Positive Mental Health” covers one’s ability to have mental strength, maintain a healthy well-being and the ability to manage life’s challenges effectively.
 “Mental Illness” covers disorders such as major types of depression, schizophrenia, bipolar mood disorder, personality and eating disorders, and more, which is vastly different from mental health.

 ADVERSE